EBI-Metagenomics/EMG-docs/docs/genome-viewer.rst

 Genome Catalogues
 -----------------

-MGnify Genomes (accessed from the 'Genomes' tab of the 'Browse' area in the menu bar) provides a detailed interactive view of prokaryotic genomes and their functional annotations.
+MGnify Genomes (accessed from the 'Genomes' tab of the 'Browse data' area in the menu bar) provides a detailed interactive view of prokaryotic genomes and their functional annotations.

 MGnify displays genomes in biome-specific Catalogues.